csc-training/hip/README.md

 ### Exercise: SAXPY CUDA Fortran

 We have the following example.
 SAXPY code in CUDA Fortran.
-In this case to hipify the code, we follow this procedure.
+In this case, to hipify the code, we follow this procedure.

 ```bash=
 $ cd ${rootdir}/porting/codes/cuda_fortran_saxpy/cuda